This post contains affiliate links. This recipe was brought to us by Huron House Bed and Breakfast.

 If you’ve decided to embark on the Whole30 lifestyle, let me know!
 I’d love to support you in your journey.
 Good luck!

-This post may contain affiliate links. // Since September, I’ve been eating the Keto way.
+Blog posts on this site may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases. // Since September, I’ve been eating the Keto way.
 It’s been really helpful in that I’m shedding the pounds and am oh-so-close to pre-twin weight.
 Yesterday shed some light on a pretty interesting Keto side effect – best to warn anyone else eating this way that the same could happen to you if you’re not careful!

 The Keto Lifestyle